tayganr/purviewlab/modules/module08.md

 ## :tada: Summary

-This module provided an overview of how to visualize Azure Purview metrics within the Azure Portal and how to capture raw telemetry to an Azure Storage account.
+This module provided an overview of how to visualize Microsoft Purview metrics within the Azure Portal and how to capture raw telemetry to an Azure Storage account.

 [Continue >](../modules/module09.md)